zhenkyle/emacs_journal/content/projectile.md

 3. the third line defines `C-c p` as Projectile's keymap prefix, it can be used in both my Arch Linux box and my Chrome book.
 4. the last line change projectile's completion system from the default `ido` to `helm`, of course I happened have `helm` package insalled. `helm` is easy to configure for basic usage, but that's another story for another time.

-    Enable `helm` as completion system is different than install [`helm-projectile` package][4].
+    Enable `helm` as completion system is different than install the [helm-projectile][4] package.
 The latter which is also writen by Projectile's author offers a second level of intergration with `helm`, but I decided not to install it right now, becourse it seems like less maintained by the author and will add complexity.
 This [indepth post][5] explained how `helm-projectile` works, it should be readed before you try.

 # Basic Usage